universal-mcp/applications/src/universal_mcp/applications/mailchimp/README.md

-# Mailchimp MCP Server
+# MailchimpApp MCP Server

-An MCP Server for the Mailchimp API.
+An MCP Server for the MailchimpApp API.

 ## 🛠️ Tool List

-This is automatically generated from OpenAPI schema for the Mailchimp API.
+This is automatically generated from OpenAPI schema for the MailchimpApp API.

 | Tool | Description |